 Emergency medical professionals can often mean the difference between life and death.
 The range of situations they deal with is varied and challenging.
 One of the main goals of emergency medical staff is to stabilize a patient and transport them safely to a facility where they’ll receive more comprehensive care.

-While there are several emergency medical certifications to get, this article will focus on the Advanced Emergency Medical Technician (AEMT) which is governed by the National Registry of Emergency Medicine (NREMT).
+While there are several emergency medical services certifications to earn, this article will focus on the Advanced Emergency Medical Technician

 Close up of an advance emergency technician fixing a blood pressure cuff over a patient's upper arm.